TroyMoses/walker-furniture/CONTRIBUTING.md

 # Contributing to Exit Walker Furniture

-Thank you for your interest in contributing to Walker Furnitures!
+Thank you for your interest in contributing to Exit Walker Furniture!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute